-Gigabyte’s Aim Stabilizer Sync is supported as well, which uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.
+Gigabyte’s Aim Stabilizer Sync is also supported, which uses backlight strobing to reduce perceived motion blur at a cost of picture brightness.
 It can be active at the same time as VRR and works within the 80-170Hz range.

 Note that the specified 0.8ms MPRT measure for backlight strobing is just marketing, and not necessarily better than ‘1ms MPRT’ of another monitor.
 Still, Aim Stabilizer Sync is usable and improves motion clarity.
 There’s some minor red fringing due to slow red phosphor decay, but it’s not as noticeable as it’s on Nano IPS panels.

 The Gigabyte M32Q has the new Eyesafe certification that ensures less harmful low-blue light emission even when not using a dedicated blue light picture preset.
 You’ll also find a dedicated Reader mode and a low-blue light slider if you wish to further reduce it.

 Additionally, the backlight of the monitor is flicker-free (unless Aim Stabilizer/Sync is enabled) and there’s a light matte anti-glare screen coating that prevents reflections without making the picture too grainy, ensuring a comfortable viewing experience even after prolonged use.